Builth Wells Mayor calls out 'selfish cretin' who allowed a dog to poo on top of a grave

 “There is no deterrent and no accountability,” said Councillor Lauren Price.

-Councillor Hammond said the Police and Community Support Officer walk around regularly and they need to be checking on these things.
+Councillor Hammond said a Police and Community Support Officer walks around regularly and they "need to be checking on these things".

-Councillor Davies said they problem is that they need to watch that they don’t just move the problems to other areas because when they had a campaign before on the Groe, the dog fouling moved to under the bridge.
+Councillor Davies said "the problem is that they need to watch that they don’t just move the problems to other areas" because after a previous campaign on the Groe, the dog fouling moved to under the bridge.